Do you install or just supply equipment for self installation?

 Do you offer Technical Support?

-We offer excellent technical support When you purchase a system from us you are buying not just the equipment but a service.
+We offer excellent Technical Support.
+When you purchase a system from us you are buying not just the equipment but a service.
 You get lifetime technical support.
 If you have any issues at all you can contact us and we will help if we can.
 If the enquiry is beyond our technical capabilities or is regarding software we cannot amend we have the manufacturers UK technical support team behind us to help further.
-Our extensive videos, information and even this FAQ will help answer the majority of your questions, if not you can call us on 01952 505696, emails [email protected] or use the blue button in the bottom right corner of this website
+Our extensive videos, information and even this FAQ will help answer the majority of your questions, if not you can find further information or arrange a call back at support.y3k.com

-First of all please contact us with the reason for return, if it is something we can help with we will If it is decided that an item is to be returned please visit our Returns page and complete the Returns Form.
-CLICK HERE FOR THE RETURNS PAGEOnce we have received the form will then contact you with your returns number and how to proceed from there.
-We deal with returns very quickly here, quite often same day
+First of all please contact us with the reason for return, if it is something we can help with we will If it is decided that an item is to be returned please visit our Support Portal - CLICK HERE TO START A RETURN.
+Once we have received your ticket will then receive a returns number and instructions on how to proceed from there.
+We deal with returns very quickly here, quite often same day.

 Do I really need a HD CCTV security camera system?